Deitox/kestrel_engine/projects/kestrel_open_world_lab/README.md

 - Hold `RMB` and move mouse to rotate camera (3D viewport)
 - `WASD` move the player (3rd-person)
 - `V` toggle camera mode (1st/3rd)
+- On level up: click an upgrade in the Play HUD (top-left) to continue

 ## Run